Post

 As a result, the metabolism of the two primary macromolecules (sugar, fat) have complex feedback loops between organs, blood, and cellular systems, that impact the rate of metabolic processing through one, the other, or both sides of energy metabolism.
 Too much of one can impact the rate at which the liver processes the other, and imbalances are common in the West where calories are cheap and plentiful.

 Lipid panels often measure the level of a third molecule in the blood, called the triglyceride.
-The triglyceride is also a lipid, consists of three (tri) fatty-acids connected via a glycerol “bridge” or head.
+The triglyceride is also a lipid, consists of three (tri) fatty-acids connected via a glycerol “bridge” or head (See Fig. 4.a below).
 The entire molecule is essentially hyrdo-phobic, and dissolves very poorly in the blood.
 The fats and triglycerides synthesized in the liver from extra calories are supposed to be sent into the blood via the lipid-protein (lipoprotein) aggregates (HDL/LDL cholesterol).

 From Wikipedia: